AndreaDiotallevi/motorway/readme.md

 ## 8. What I would add if I had more time

--   Add load tests
+-   Development

--   Create different brances for staging and production deployments
+    -   Hot reload in docker-compose
     -   Use infrastructure as code with Terraform

+-   Testing

     -   Add tests for API routes and controllers
+    -   Add load tests for infrstructure provisioning

+-   Deployment

     -   Use different AWS account for each deployment environment
+    -   Create different brances for staging and production deployments

+-   Monitoring

     -   Add logging for production with [Winston](https://www.npmjs.com/package/winston)